mrcrilly/tools-and-architectures/introduction/the_tools.md

 # The Tools
 Here are my tools of choice, in no particular order, roughly catergorised.

-Please note that not everything has been documented yet.
-Anything that isn't a link is currently not available or unwritten.

 ## Configuration Management
 * [Ansible](configuration_management/ansible/ansible.md);
 * [ansible-inventory-terraform](configuration_management/ansible/terrform_inventory.md); Custom, dynamic inventory based on Terraform;